 Posted by Arvinder Saini on October 9, 2017

-What options are available to ensure this safekeeping?
-With a wide array of security testing, let’s examine how different types of software testing can help organizations achieve security goals.
+With a wide array of security testing solutions, let’s examine how different types of software testing can help organizations achieve security goals.

 Software security testing is a type of security testing that aims to reveal loopholes and weaknesses in the security mechanism of applications and systems.
 When these weaknesses are exploited, the results could include: